National School Lunch Program

 Below are educational and training resources to guide you through Food Distribution, USDA Holds and Recalls, and WBSCM information.

-- NEW!!!
-SHORT How to run your Entitlement Report in WBSCM
+- SHORT How to run your Entitlement Report in WBSCM

-- NEW!!!
-SHORT How to run your Requisition Status Report in WBSCM
+- SHORT How to run your Requisition Status Report in WBSCM

-- NEW!!!
-SHORT Entering a Direct Ship Receipt into WBSCM
+- SHORT Entering a Direct Ship Receipt into WBSCM

 - SY 2019-20 Ordering USDA Foods in WBSCM Recording